FuseByExample/external-mq-fabric-client/README.md

 	discovery:(fabric:mq-west)

 <!--
-  One way to figure out which container is currently the master is to inspect the logs: cat instances/MQ-East1/data/log/karaf.log | grep mq-fabric -->
+  Another way to figure out which container is currently the master is to inspect the logs: cat instances/MQ-East1/data/log/karaf.log | grep mq-fabric -->

+After the example is up and running and you see JMS messages being logged to the consumer's console, kill the master broker on the east.
+You can use the `cluster-list` command in the karaf to find out which container is currently teh master.
+For example:

+    JBossA-MQ:karaf@root> cluster-list
+    [cluster]                      [masters]                      [slaves]                       [services]
+    stats/default
+    fusemq/mq-east
+       mq-east-broker              MQ-East2                       MQ-East1                       tcp://chirino-retina.chirino:62184
+    fusemq/mq-west
+       mq-west-broker              MQ-West2                       MQ-West1                       tcp://chirino-retina.chirino:62215

-After the example is up and running and you see JMS messages being logged to the consumer's console, kill the broker running in the container MQ-East1 (you can stop the container using FMC, or kill the container's process in the OS) and watch the producer failover, reconnect and resume sending messages, with console output like this:
+You can stop the master east container using FMC, or kill the container's process in the OS) and watch the producer failover, reconnect and resume sending messages, with console output like this:

     ...
     Sending to destination: queue://fabric.simple this text: '23. message sent Sending to destination: queue://fabric.simple this text: '24. message sent Sending to destination: queue://fabric.simple this text: '25. message sent WARN  Transport (tcp://192.168.0.14:51779) failed, reason:  java.io.EOFException, attempting to automatically reconnect Adding new broker connection URL: tcp://mbrooks1.local:51805
     Successfully reconnected to tcp://mbrooks1.local:51805
     Sending to destination: queue://fabric.simple this text: '26. message sent Sending to destination: queue://fabric.simple this text: '27. message sent ...

-then kill the container MQ-West1 and observe similar failover and reconnection by the consumer.
+Then kill the container host the west container and observe similar failover and reconnection by the consumer.